FOUNDATIONSTATUTES

 (1) The Foundation pursues exclusively and directly non-profit and charitable purposes within the meaning of the section "Tax-privileged purposes" of the German Fiscal Code.

 (2) The Foundation operates on a non-profit basis.
 It does not primarily pursue commercial purposes.
-The Foundation's funds may only be used for the purposes specified in its statutes.
+The Foundation's funds may only be used for the purposes stated in its statutes.

-(3) No person may benefit from expenditure which is unrelated to the purpose of the foundation or from disproportionately high remuneration.
+(3) No person may benefit from expenditure that is unrelated to the purpose of the Foundation or from disproportionately high remuneration.

-(4) The foundation shall fulfil its tasks itself or through an auxiliary person within the meaning of Section 57 Paragraph 1 Sentence 2 of the Fiscal Code, unless it acts by way of raising funds in accordance with Section 58 No. 1 of the Fiscal Code.
-The foundation may maintain special purpose operations to achieve the foundation's purpose.
+(4) The foundation shall perform its tasks itself or through an auxiliary person within the meaning of Section 57, Paragraph 1, Sentence 2 of the Fiscal Code (AO), unless it engages in fundraising pursuant to Section 58, No. 1 of the Fiscal Code.
+The foundation may maintain special-purpose operations to achieve its purpose.

 § 4 Foundation assets